 - Large rooms (such as a front-to-back living room) will benefit from creating separate “zones” or areas.

 Design Questions You Should Always Ask Yourself

 - What feeling or style do you want the space to convey?
 Open and airy?
 Casual and cozy?
 Modern?
 Traditional?
-This is important when choosing a color scheme but also in terms of what furniture and accessories you fill the room with.
+This is important when picking a color scheme but also in terms of what furniture and accessories you fill the room with.

 - Do you have existing furniture that needs to be used in the room?

 There are two ways that I favor when creating a space plan.
 One is kind of old school, and uses graph paper.
 The other uses an online tool that may help you better visualize since it has a 3D option.

 To Create a Room Layout on Graph Paper